YifanIvanZhi/comp0034-week9/activities/3-browser-testing.md

 Add these to your `conftest.py`.

-Note: the week 10 code contains multiple `conftest.py` files to separate the fixtures for each app.
+Note: the `week-9-complete` repo code contains multiple `conftest.py` files to separate the fixtures for each app.

 ###  Fixture to configure the Chrome driver